 Hardware-Adaptive Models

 Macs have thermal headroom and ample power. iPhones live in your pocket.
-We deploy different model configurations for each: Whisper Large-v3 Turbo (809M parameters) on Mac, optimized smaller models on iPhone.
+Both now run the same model lineup — Parakeet V3 (the default), Whisper Large-v3 Turbo (809M parameters), and SenseVoice — each tuned to its hardware.
 Same privacy guarantees, appropriate resource use.

 Your Data, Your Files